joshydavid/go-gin-album/README.md

 # 🐹 Go (Golang) Gin Album API

 A small example REST API written in Go using the Gin web framework.
-This project demonstrates basic CRUD-style endpoints for managing a simple in-memory collection of music albums.
+This project demonstrates basic CRUD-style endpoints for managing a simple collection of music albums.

 ## 🚀 Features

 - Lightweight HTTP server using Go (Golang) Gin
-- In-memory album store (example data in `internal/service/album_service.go`)
 - Endpoints for listing, retrieving, creating, and deleting albums
+- Data stored in PostgreSQL
+- API documentation via Swagger

 ## ⚙️ Getting Started